joaquim-verges/ProjectorAndroidStudio/README.md

 ```
 3. At this point, you could run one of the pre-configured IDEs like IntelliJ and start using it, but to run Android Studio, you need to install it separately.
 4. Download the latest Android Studio 4.2 or above (4.2 is the minimum version that works with Projector)
 * Find the latest download URL for linux from https://developer.android.com/studio/archive.
-At the time of writing, the latest version is 4.2 Canary 16
+At the time of writing, the latest version is Artic Fox Canary 6
 * Download it to your remote server in your home directory with curl:

 ```
-$ curl -L --output android-studio.tar.gz https://redirector.gvt1.com/edgedl/android/studio/ide-zips/4.2.0.16/android-studio-ide-202.6939830-linux.tar.gz
+$ curl -L --output android-studio.tar.gz https://redirector.gvt1.com/edgedl/android/studio/ide-zips/2020.3.1.6/android-studio-2020.3.1.6-linux.tar.gz
 ```
 * Unzip the downloaded archive:

 ```
 $ tar -xvf android-studio.tar.gz
 ```
-5. You now have Android Studio installed, all that is left is to configure Projector, making sure to select the port that was chosen as the custom TCP rule for the VM (step 1.6) - here we're using port 8888
+5. You now have Android Studio installed, all that is left is to configure Projector, making sure to select the port that was chosen as the custom TCP rule for the VM (step 1.6) - here we're using port 8888.
+When asked to use a secure connection, I recommend saying yes to ensure copy pasting functionality works properly.
 ```
 $ projector config add
 Enter a new configuration name: AndroidStudio
-Do you want to choose a Projector-installed IDE? [y/n]: n Enter the path to IDE: /path/to/your/android-studio Enter a desired Projector port (press ENTER for default) [10005]: 8888
+Do you want to choose a Projector-installed IDE? [y/n]: n Enter the path to IDE: /path/to/your/android-studio Enter a desired Projector port (press ENTER for default) [10005]: 8888 Use secure connection (this option requires installing a projector's certificate to browser)? [y/n]: y
 ```
 6. This will start Android Studio with Projector on port 8888.
 Next time you want to start it, you can just run: